Puerto Vallarta Gay Travel

 Divas Bar: Cozy & Lively

-The crowd at Divas Bar is quite mixed, so you’ll find more diversity than just gay men.
-The LGBT crowd, and seemingly some allies frequently attend for an entertaining night of dinner and drinks.
+The crowd at Divas Bar is quite diverse, so you’ll find more than just gay men.
+The LGBT crowd along with some allies attend for a night of dinner, drinks and shows.

 During the week they have some of the most popular drag shows in town.
-Check out the La Noche website for events and photo galleries of their parties.
 Entry cover fee is 60 Pesos.

 La Chachalaca: Gay Happy Hour